mstoyanovca/music-lessons/README.md

 An Android application for scheduling music lessons, released in the summer of 2013: https://play.google.com/store/apps/details?id=com.mstoyanov.music_lessons

 The latest updates include:
-- updated to SDK version 30
+- updated to SDK version 30;
+- switched to androidx;